Left neglect after stroke is a peculiar disorder that can lead to strange behavior.

 - Reading and writing only from the right side of the page

-- Putting a button-up shirt only over your right arm
+- Putting a shirt only over your right arm

-- Ignoring caregivers unintentionally when approached on the left side
+- Ignoring caregivers unintentionally when approached on the left side, and often only turning head to the right

 Therefore, it’s important to work with an occupational therapist or speech-language pathologist to accurately diagnose your condition.